DocSpring/craco-antd/README.md

 - Less (provided by [craco-less](https://github.com/FormAPI/craco-less))
 - `babel-plugin-import` to only import the required CSS, instead of everything
-- A nicer way to customize the theme.
-Save your modified variables in `antd.customize.json`
+- An easy way to customize the theme.
+Set your custom variables in `./antd.customize.less`

 ## Supported Versions